Remi-Coulom/joedb/doc/source/concurrency.rst

 Principle
 ---------

-Concurrency works by letting each process have a local copy of the central database.
-Each process can keep data synchronized with 3 operations:
+A joedb client is made of two parts: a file, and a connection.
+The file stores a replica of the database, and the connection is used for synchronization.
+A connection provides 3 operations:

-- **pull**: update local data with new journal entries from the central database.
+- **pull**: update the file with new journal entries from the connection.
-- **lock_pull**: get exclusive write access to the central database, and update local data.
+- **lock_pull**: get exclusive write access to the connection, and pull.
-- **push_unlock**: update the central database with the local modifications, and release the lock.
+- **push_unlock**: write new modifications of the file to the connection, and release the lock.

 So it works a bit like `git <https://git-scm.com/>`_, with the significant difference that merging branches is not possible.
-History must be linear, and a global mutex is used to prevent branches from diverging.
+History must be linear, and a central mutex is used to prevent branches from diverging.

-When using a remote network connection, a local copy of the database can be kept in permanent storage between connections. `SHA-256
-<https://en.wikipedia.org/wiki/SHA-2>`_ is used at connection time, to check
-that the contents of the local and remote copies match.
-Offline modifications to the local copy can be made, and then pushed to the server when connecting later.
+Locking the central mutex is not strictly necessary: offline changes can be made to the local database without any synchronization with the remote server.
+It will still be possible to push those changes to the server when connecting later, but the push will succeed only if there is no conflict with any other write that may have occurred.

 Example
 -------

 The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the local database can only occur during a lock.
+This is done with transaction function that takes a lambda as parameter, and executes it between a lock-pull and a push-unlock.

 .. literalinclude:: ./tutorial/concurrency_tutorial.cpp
    :language: c++